SunnyBingoMe/codes/README.txt

-this is a repo for practice. please ignore it.
+this is a repo for practice.